 Devices also come with specific Bluetooth profiles.
 If Bluetooth is the common language connecting devices, you can think of a profile as a dialect associated with a certain use.
 For example, you probably aren't going to be able to connect a mouse and a camera because a camera doesn’t support the Human Interface Device Profile.
 But if both a mobile phone and a wireless headset support the Hands-Free Profile, you should be able to pair them.

 However, if the pairing failure is a matter of user error, there are steps you can take to get your devices happily communicating with each other.

 What you can do about pairing failures

-1. Determine which pairing process your device employs.
+2. Determine which pairing process your device employs.
 The process for pairing devices can vary.
 Sometimes, for example, it involves tapping a code into your phone.
-Other times, you need to physically touch your phone to the device you want to pair it with; for example, the Sony SmartWatch 2 uses NFC (near field communication) in combination with Bluetooth for pairing.
-Or in the case of the Nike+ FuelBand, you only have to hold down a button on the watch to pair it with an iPhone.
+Other times, you can just physically touch your phone to the device you want to pair it with.
+Or in the case of the Bose SoundLink, you only have to hold down a button on the speaker to pair it with a phone.

 If you’re not sure how to pair a device, refer to its user guide; you can usually find one by searching online.

 3. Turn on discoverable mode.
 Let’s say you want to pair your phone with your car’s infotainment system so you can enjoy hands-free calling, texting and navigation.
 First, go into your phone’s settings and tap on Bluetooth; doing so makes the phone visible to the car.
 Then depress the buttons on your car's infotainment system, usually on the steering wheel or center stack, to get it looking for the device.